RD17/ambar/README.md

 ### What is the maximum file size it can handle?
 It's limited by amount of RAM on your machine, typically it's 500MB.
 It's an awesome result, as typical document managment systems offer 30MB maximum file size to be processed.

-### I have a problem what should I do?
-Request a dedicated support session by mailing us on hello@ambar.cloud

 ## Sponsors